HL7/davinci-atr/input/pagecontent/spec.md

 ```

 **Expected Results:**
 Request is accepted by the Producer and a Content Location is received as part of the Response.
+Detailed examples for Bulk Data Request can be found in the Bulk Data IG.

 #### Consumer polls the Content Location for Request Completion and Member Attribution List data location (Member Attribution List Export Request Polling - Bulk Data Poll Request)